hapi-server/server-nodejs/README.md

 ### 4.1 `conf/config.json`

-The variables `HAPISERVERPATH`, `HAPISERVERHOME`, `NODEEXE`, and `PYTHONEXE` can be set in `conf/config.json` or as environment variables.
-These variables can be used in commands, files, and URLs in the server metadata (the file passed using the command-line `--file` switch).
+The variables `HAPISERVERPATH`, `HAPISERVERHOME`, `PYTHONEXE`, and `NODEEXE` can be set in `conf/config.json` or as environment variables.
+These variables can be used in commands, files, and URLs in the server metadata (which are files passed using the command-line `--file` switch).
+See [the examples](https://github.com/hapi-server/server-nodejs/tree/master/metadata) for use cases.

 The default configuration file is `conf/config.json` and this location can be set using a command-line argument, e.g.,